If It’s Time To Learn DevOps, Here’s Where To Begin

 - Understand what DevOps is and its core principles.

-- Embrace the DevOps mindset of collaboration and continuous improvement.
+- Embrace collaboration and continuous improvement.